mengjieli0726/daily_work/ICp_System_test.md

 **Test Sprint2**:

-  * Belows cases will be handled by Infrastructure squad in Sprint 2:
+  * Below cases will be handled by Infrastructure squad in Sprint 2:

        1) Deploy 300 worker nodes in ICp

-       2) Deploy 9000 pods(1 pods pre 9000 deployments)
+       2) Deploy 9000 pods(1 pods per 9000 deployments)

-       3) Deploy 9000 pods(10 pods pre 900 deployments)
+       3) Deploy 9000 pods(10 pods per 900 deployments) (P2)

-       4) Deploy 9000 pods(100 pods pre 90 deployments)
+       4) Deploy 9000 pods(100 pods per 90 deployments) (P2)

-       5) Deploy 9000 pods(1000 pods pre 9 deployments)
+       5) Deploy 9000 pods(1000 pods per 9 deployments)

-  * Belows cases need to be handled by other squad in Sprint 2:
+  * Below cases need to be handled by other squad in Sprint 2:

-       1)
+       1) **TBD**

 **Test Sprint3**

-* Belows cases will be handled by Infrastructure squad in Sprint 3:
+* Below cases will be handled by Infrastructure squad in Sprint 3:

-      1) Deploy 10000 users in ICp
+      1) Create 10000 users in ICp

-      2) Deploy 10000 namespaces in ICp
+      2) Create 10000 namespaces in ICp

-      3) Deploy 900 services resource in ICp
+      3) Create 900 services resource in ICp

-* Belows cases need to be handled by other squad in Sprint 3:
+* Below cases need to be handled by other squad in Sprint 3:

-      1)
+      1) **TBD**

 **Test Sprint4**